Search: 971 results

 They say to him, Why then did Moses give orders that a husband might give her a statement in writing and be free from her?

-Then there were brought to him little children that he might lay his hands on them and pray; but the disciples rebuked them.
+Then children were brought to him that he might lay his hands on them and pray over them.
+The disciples checked the people,

 And, behold, one having come said to him, Good teacher, what good shall I do, that I might have eternal life?